bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

     cccc682..283b9dd  master -> master
 ```

 Congratulations!
-You just pushed your first git commit!
+You just pushed your first git commit, but your still a faggot so don't pat yourself on the back much!

 ## Pull Requests